ant-design/ant-design/.github/CONTRIBUTING.md

 ### 2. Make sure that your question is about Ant Design, not React

 Someone may think all of the questions that he/she meets in developing are about Ant Design, but it's not true.
-So, please read [React's documentaion](http://facebook.github.io/react/docs/getting-started.html) or just Google(not Baidu, seriously) your questions with keywork *React* first.
+So, please read [React's documentation](http://facebook.github.io/react/docs/getting-started.html) or just Google (not Baidu, seriously) your questions with keyword *React* first.
 If you are sure that your question is about Ant Design, go ahead.

 ### 3. Read the FAQ and search the issues list of Ant Design